digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 - A transaction is a list of actions.
 So a transaction followed by another transaction is again a transaction.
 - A script is a list of interactions with the ledger (``submit``, ``allocateParty``, ``passTime``, etc).
 So a script followed by another script is again a script.

-This is where ``do`` blocks come in. ``do`` blocks allow you to build complex actions from simple ones, using the results of earlier actions in later ones.
+This is where ``do`` blocks come in. ``do`` blocks allow you to build complex actions from simple ones, using the results of earlier actions in later ones:

 .. literalinclude:: daml/daml-intro-5/daml/Restrictions.daml
   :language: daml